-AMM 150 for 150 Exhibit 150 artifact stories in twelve chapters

-The World We Live In: The natural environment shapes, challenges and provides for the people that call Manitoba home.
+A Museum Called Manitoba exhibit 150 artifact stories in twelve chapters The World We Live In: The natural environment shapes, challenges and provides for the people that call Manitoba home.

 Challenges and Hardships: People in Manitoba have struggled to overcome a difficult climate and challenging remoteness.